Label: METHAMPHETAMINE HYDROCHLORIDE tablet

 Active Ingredient: methamphetamine hydrochloride, USP

-Inactive Ingredients: crospovidone, magnesium stearate, microcrystalline cellulose, povidone, and purified water.
+Inactive Ingredients: crospovidone, magnesium stearate, microcrystalline cellulose, and povidone.

 For more information about methamphetamine hydrochloride tablets, go to www.hikma.com or call Hikma Pharmaceuticals USA Inc. at 1-800-962-8364.